qulle/svg-wind-barbs/README.md

 ```

 ## SCSS/CSS
 All the SVG files has a `style` tag embeded for portability.
 If you want to have a centrailsed styling you can remove the `style` tag and add a class to the `SVG` tag.
-Consider using a `BEM` naming convention and give each individual SVG file its own modifier.
+Consider using a `BEM` (ish) naming convention and give each individual SVG file its own modifier if you want to give any specific styling.

 ```scss
 .svg-wb {